particle-iot/docs/src/content/en/guide/shared/build-intro.md

 Before you start to follow this guide, you should already have:

-- A functional prototype running on a Core, Photon, P0, P1, or electronic
+- A functional prototype running on a Core, Photon, P0, P1, or Electron
 - A working knowledge of Particle's development tools and cloud platform

 If you are not yet familiar with these tools, please read the previous guides above ("Getting started" and "Features and tools").